 You love nursing.
 You love traveling.
-And you love kids.
+You love kids.

 Put those three together, and you’ve found the perfect job — a pediatric travel nurse.